MartinKanters/martinkanters.github.io/content/posts/2021-06-xx-automatic-chocolatey-packages.md

 _...
 Oh and one more Chocolatey tip, make sure to create some email filters for their mail notifications.
 They can be pretty noisy. :)_

-I hope this helped, or at least was a nice read, and I would like to thank you for reading!
+I hope this helped, or at least was a nice read.
+Either way, I would like to thank you for reading!